Hasnake84/NGFW-Azure-Bastion/README.md

  - We are able to PING succesfully to our local machine in the DMZ and to Google.com
  - Also captured the following PING traffic on our NGFW
-   - Fortinet-Fortiget Firewall > Log & Report > Forward Traffic
+   - FortiGate WebUI > Log & Report > Forward Traffic

    <a href="https://imgur.com/qk0iZji"><img src="https://i.imgur.com//qk0iZji.png" tB2TqFcLitle="source: imgur.com" /></a>

 # 10. Create a Firewall policy for outbound traffic on our NGFW

+  - FortiGate WebUI > Policy & Objects > Firewall Policy > = Create new
   - Incoming interface = DMZ (Port2)
   - Outgoing interface = WAN (Port1)
   - Service = PING,DNS and HTTPS